Das Perfekt und das Präteritum sind zwei verschiedene Möglichkeiten um im Deutschen die Vergangenheit auszudrücken.

 Zeitform (Tense)Beispiel (Example)

-Perfekt (Perfect)Diese Woche habe ich ein Konto eröffnet.
-(This week I have opened an account.)
+Perfekt (Perfect tense)Diese Woche habe ich ein Konto eröffnet.
+(This week I have opened a bank account.)

-Perfekt (Perfect)Heute hast du deine EC-Karte benutzt.
+Perfekt (Perfect tense)Heute hast du deine EC-Karte benutzt.
 (Today you have used your debit card.)

-Präteritum (simple past)Gestern lernte ich für den Test.
-(Yesterday I learnt for the test.)
+Präteritum (Simple past)Gestern lernte ich für den Test.
+(Yesterday I studied/learned for the test.)

-Präteritum (simple past)Er kam in die Klasse und erklärte sofort den Stoff.
-(He came into the class and explained the material immediately.)
+Präteritum (Simple past)Er kam in die Klasse und erklärte sofort den Stoff.
+(He came into the class and immediately explained the material.)

 Exercise 1: Perfekt vs. Präteritum: Gebrauch